Kuadrant/authorino/docs/architecture.md

 ### Avoiding host name collision

-Authorino tries to prevent host name collision across namespaces by rejecting `AuthConfig`s that include at least one host name already taken by another `AuthConfig` in a different namespace.
-This is intentionally designed to avoid that, in [cluster-wide deployments](#cluster-wide-vs-namespaced-instances) of Authorino, users of one namespace can surpersed `AuthConfig` of each other.
+Authorino tries to prevent host name collision between `AuthConfig`s by rejecting to link in the index any `AuthConfig` and host name if the host name is already linked to a different `AuthConfig` in the index.
+This was intentionally designed to prevent users from surperseding each others' `AuthConfig`s, partially or fully, by just picking the same host names or overlapping host names as others.

-With wildcards, a host that matches a higher level wildcard already added to the index will be considered already taken.
-That
+When wildcards are involved, a host name that matches a host wildcard already linked in the index to another `AuthConfig` will be considered taken, and therefore the newest `AuthConfig` will be rejected to be linked to that host.

 ## The Authorization JSON